Hevne/RTS_Balacing_Hevne/README.md

 Also we have to take into consideration the type of production, the economic management, which factions is fighting against which, the synergy with other unit types, abiities, additional mechanics and a large and so on...
 Having said that we can take in conclusion that we need to test our balacing features in a real game not just seeing how it performs in a very inaccurate simulation.

-## How do we test if something is un/balanced?
+<h2 id="How do we test if something is un/balanced?">  How do we test if something is un/balanced?   </h2>

 So now we know that we can't fully rely on the data we extract from inaccurate fictitial scenarios where we put two units to fight each other.
 Now we know we need to test our features in a real game scenario, but we also know that testing is time-consuming and it's difficult to replicate every situation since you need to test the late game in 1v1, 2v2, 3v3, 4v4, different maps, different play styles and skill levels between players.
 How do we manage to test all these things?